-Clearer than ever, the COVID-19 crisis has shown that peace and development are closely linked.
-While the pandemic as such is not a cause of violence, it appears to act as a driver and accelerator of conflict and as an obstacle to peace.
-In numerous country contexts, the COVID-19 crisis adds new layers of conflict and risks to an already tense situation, while local peacebuilders and human rights defenders are facing serious challenges and threads.
+While the COVID-19 pandemic is not a cause of violence, it acts as a driver and accelerator of conflict and as an obstacle to peace.
+In numerous country contexts, the pandemic adds new layers of conflict and risks to an already tense situation, while local peacebuilders and human rights defenders are facing serious challenges and threads.
 International actors are called upon to stand by their local partners and to provide targeted support for the promotion of peace and sustainable development.

 What are the implications of the Covid-19 pandemic on peace, conflict and (human) security in countries affected by violent conflict, poverty, and fragility?